GHGA-Training/gcb_ngs_harmonisation_workshop/README.md

 ### 7. Analyzing the results:

+- _Provenance_ describes the history of a computational experiment and it is a very important aspect of workflows.
+Minor changes, usually in the workflow environment, software versions, parameter settings, and reference annotations, may or may not change the results of each workflow run but the major challenge is to know and record the exact environment you run your analysis.
+Data provenance describes this trail of methods, versions, and arguments that were used to generate a set of files.
+In short, it is the history of a computational environment you used for the analysis.
+- nf-core pipelines are armed through many provenance tools with the construction of _work_ directory with _temp_ results of each run, saving workflow execution history through .nextflow.log files as well as _CUSTOM_DUMPSOFTWAREVERSIONS_ module and MultiQC tools.
 - Collection of versions is a vital process in order to keep track of software history.
 In nf-core pipelines, each tool version is collected in a channel and then processed using _CUSTOM_DUMPSOFTWAREVERSIONS_ module and represented through MultiQC tool.
+- Used data, produced inputs and outputs, artifacts, information about the execution like consumed memory and CPU, processed time saved and represented in final reports of nf-core tools.
 - MultiQC tool also aggregates logs and reports from the analysis.
 In our analysis, FASTQC analysis was already included.
 In this example file, you can both see the FASTQC report and the software versions together with the workflow summary.

 ### 8. Committing changes to github repo, and Continuous Integration test environment

-Continuous Integration (CI) tests are curious for automatic software development.
+Another advantage of using github is easy debugging.
+Testing the code and building can be automized.
+Continuous Integration (CI) tests refer to the build and unit testing stages of the software release process and are curious for automatic software development.
+Every revision that is committed triggers an automated build and test.
+When it is reviewed and approved, it can be merged safely.
 The aim is to protect the main branch from errors and unintended changes.
 CI tests are mandatory for nf-core pipelines and luckily in our example nf-core/testpipeline also comes with an environment that we can actually work on!
 In order to activate automatic tests:

 - Activate actions tab on github (on your github repo testpipeline)
 - under .github/workflows/ci.yml